Early Warning System for Rift Valley Fever

 If an animal becomes ill, farmers must respond in the right way.
 Local project managers and veterinary authorities disseminate information in order to prevent the spread to other animals as well as transmission to humans.
 Animals with the disease must be removed from the herd, humanely slaughtered and then burned.
 During this process, it is important to avoid any contact with the animal's blood.

-The disease is of particular concern to nomadic communities as it directly affects their herds, i.e. their main source of income.
+The disease is of particular concern to herders and their families as it directly affects their livestock, i.e. their main source of income.
 During the last RVF outbreak in Kenya in 2006/2007, some 1,100 humans were infected and 300 died.
 The loss in income from diseased animals was USD9 million.

 - Monitor the mosquitoes that transmit the disease and train government Community Health Workers and other direct beneficiaries